Pompi2503/principles-of-data-analyticss/README.md

  - Present data in visual and interpretable format using box plots

  ### Task 8: Compute Correlations
- - The purpose of this to perform exploratory analysis by visualising pairwise relationship/
+ - The purpose of this to perform exploratory analysis by visualizing pairwise relationship/
- - A corrleation matrix is used and heatmapt is used to depict pairwise relationship.
+ - A correlation matrix is used and heatmap is used to depict pairwise relationship.
- - We can see how variables are related poritively or negatively.
+ - We can see how variables are related positively or negatively.

 ## Task 9: To fit a Linear Regression Line
-- This is perform for predictive analysis between twpo variables of the iris dataset.
+- This is perform for predictive analysis between two variables of the iris dataset.
-- by Calculating coeffecient fo determiantion R^2, we will determine how much variance in the petal length is determined by the independent variable.
+- by Calculating coeffecient fo determination R^2, we will determine how much variance in the petal length is determined by the independent variable.

 ### Task 10: Task 10: Too Many Features
 - In this task, we will be using Seaborn to perform an exploratory analysis of variables in Iris dataset and how they vary for